Need help? We're here!

 (888) 312-8812 Login SignupDecember 17, 2020

-Winter driving can be a challenge even for seasoned truckers.
+Winter driving can be a challenge, even for seasoned truck drivers.
 Snow, sleet, and haze may affect visibility, while the colder temperature may affect crucial truck components, including the battery, radiator, hoses, belts, fuel filter, and cooling system.
 The road itself may also present issues, including a slick surface, longer brake times, and a higher possibility of losing control of your vehicle.

-Many drivers experience these winter driving challenges faced by truckers each year, and without proper preparation, such conditions can take a toll on both safety and vehicle performance.
+These risks aren’t limited to professional drivers—many motorists face similar winter driving challenges each year.
+Without proper preparation, such conditions can significantly impact both safety and vehicle performance.

 To help drivers and fleets cope with winter driving challenges and maximize uptime during harsh winter weather, here are five helpful winter preparedness tips:

-A healthy battery must be free from any forms of corrosion on its terminals and has enough power to start the vehicle.
-It must also be securely and safely mounted with clean connections and must not look bloated or swollen as if it has put on some winter weight.
-If you notice any signs of bloating and corrosion or if your battery no longer powers the vehicle like it used to, then you’d better get a replacement.
+A healthy battery must be free from any forms of corrosion on its terminals and have enough power to start the vehicle.
+It must also be securely and safely mounted with clean connections and must not appear bloated or swollen, as if it has gained some winter weight.
+If you notice any signs of bloating or corrosion, or if your battery no longer powers the vehicle as it used to, then you should consider getting a replacement.

 Cold winters are especially notorious for battery failure.
-They do not only increase the internal resistance of the batteries, but they also lower their overall capacity.
+They not only increase the internal resistance of the batteries but also reduce their overall capacity.
 According to the American Automobile Association, automotive battery power drops nearly 35% at 32 degrees Fahrenheit and up to 60% at zero degrees.
-This sudden drop in power could leave your drivers stranded when the ice-cold battery does not have enough juice to start the engine.
+This sudden drop in power could leave your drivers stranded when the ice-cold battery lacks sufficient power to start the engine.

 Don’t let this happen to any of your drivers.
-Frequent battery maintenance is key to a healthy and long-lasting battery.
-Have the battery load tested, check the tire pressure and tread depth, and ensure the battery terminals are not corroded.
+Regular battery maintenance is crucial for maintaining a healthy and long-lasting battery.
+Have the battery load tested, check the tire pressure and tread depth, and ensure the battery terminals are clean and corrosion-free.

 Also, find out how old your battery is.
 Most batteries last three to five years before needing replacement.
 If yours is already nearing the end of its service life, replace it as soon as possible—an old, cold battery can cause plenty of headaches once winter hits.
 To avoid unexpected breakdowns or downtime, keep an eye on common truck part issues that arise in winter, many of which start with a neglected battery or electrical system.